 When Galliford Try contracted one of our competitors to undertake a Stage 1, Preliminary Explosive Ordnance Desktop Risk Assessment for primary school in Chislehurst, they quickly realised they needed SafeLane’s superior skills and experience for a Stage 2 Detailed Explosive Ordnance Desktop Risk Assessment!

-Due to the client’s strict deadline, we delivered our report within 11 working days (rather than our usual 15-day lead time at the point of instruction) and highlighted there was a medium risk of UXO being present on their school site.
+Due to the client’s strict deadline, we delivered our report within 11 working days (rather than our usual 15-day lead time) and highlighted there was a medium risk of UXO being present on their school site.
 Support from an EOD engineer was deemed necessary to protect Galliford Try’s project and personnel.

 Our client planned to build the school on shallow strip footings.
 As this was a greenfield site, (a location where there is likely to be less data interference from ferrous objects such as existing piles, or foundations), SafeLane recommended a pedestrian non-intrusive magnetometer UXO survey would be sufficient to ensure the site was clear of ordnance.

 However, 5 months later, Galliford Try informed us that they instead planned to install deep pile foundations and enquired whether this would require a different survey methodology.
 We confirmed that due to the increased depth required for clearance, this would indeed require an intrusive magnetometer survey.

 SafeLane liaised with Galliford Try’s Senior Quantity Surveyor to establish the full scope of works based on their latest pile designs, and to provide the best possible mitigation plan and pricing.

 We were on-site providing UXO surveys before our client’s piling mat was in place as the site’s ground conditions enabled the hydraulic pushing involved in intrusive surveying.
 This meant that SafeLane could eliminate the requirement for pre-drilling of survey positions which reduced the overall price substantially.